Certification from the American Board of Phlebology

 How Does a Physician Become Board Certified?

 Physicians who apply for board certification must go above and beyond the minimal requirements for practicing vein care.
-ABVLM requires physicians to have completed all requisite training or experience requirements, while keeping up with current vein care research and passing a certification exam.
+ABVLM, for example, requires physicians to have completed all requisite training or experience requirements, while keeping up with current vein care research and passing a certification exam.
 This examination is currently the most comprehensive test of vein disease knowledge available.
 Physicians who have met these rigorous requirements can confidently say that they know and understand how to handle a patient’s venous care.

 Ocoee / Health Central